tmandal/CarND-Behavioral-Cloning-P3/writeup.md

 #### 3. Model parameter tuning

 The model was optimized on mean-square error using an adam optimizer, so the learning rate was not tuned manually.
 However, two other hyper-parameters, BATCHSIZE and NUMEPOCHS were tuned by doing multiple trainings with their different values.
-After testing the models trained with different parameters in simulator, BATCHSIZE=128 and NUMEPOCHS=5 were chosen as they gave optimal model.
+After testing the models trained with different parameters in simulator, BATCHSIZE=64 or 128 and NUMEPOCHS=5 were chosen as they gave optimal model.
 Lower BATCHSIZE gave suboptimal model which missed a couple of sharp turns in track 1.
 Training the model beyond 5 epochs did not improve the model performance much.

 #### 4. Appropriate training data